sciZer0/7/v/README.md

 Absolutely, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.

+### About Today's States

+The most powerful state in the world — by its reps —  says that every blockchain token other than bitcoin is securities because you can find a website, you can find a group of entrepreneurs, and finally, there’s a group in the middle and the public is anticipating profits based on that group.

+But, according to this logic, the Bitcoin token is also securities because you can find a website, you can find a group of entrepreneurs, and finally, there’s a group in the middle (core devs and miners) and the public is anticipating profits based on that group.

+The only reason that the most powerful state puts the Bitcoin blockchain out of the range/scope is that — and this lies beyond justice and legality — they think they cannot harm the Bitcoin blockchain.

+In reality,  the rule of them is the following,

+if we think we can harm a blockchain, if needed, we will do/try it.

+Each of the wide majority of today's states is anti-people and, to one or another degree, a despotic regime repressing opportunities of people and wanting to only strengthen its power — its control over people.
+COVID, financial crisis, and coming CBDC are just some of powerful tools for these states to do this all.

+Politicians are just actors playing their roles in a play called "Democracy" and pretending they want to improve people's lives.

+The mainstream "left"/"right" choice between 2 political buttons — the "people" button (blue) and the "businesses" button (red) — is a false choice, enforced choice.

+With blockchain technology, we can create outstandingly-good conditions for both people and businesses simultaneously — incl. cardinal cut of tax burden (-90%) and introduction of only the self-collected, privacy-friendly taxes.